emilybrownwilson/EAVA/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is the second resubmission.
 In this version I have:

+* Referenced archived R package, which odk2EAVA builds upon, in description field of DESCRIPTION file
+* Removed quotes around Expert Algorithm Verbal Autopsy for consistency
+* Added small executable examples in man/...Rd files to illustrate function use and enable testing
+* Changed cat() to message() in R/odk2EAVA.R

+## Changes in the previous resubmission

 * Removed Author field that differed from Authors@R
 * Added imports to NAMESPACE